dineshba/website/content/posts/openrc.md

 http://myjenkins.com/job/my-repo/job/master/
 ```

+> Note: Url should start with http:// or https:// so that `open` command opens in default browser.

 So after pushed, I will do
 ```sh
 $ openrc # which opens my jenkins pipeline url for the master branch